ebramk12/digital-disbursements/docs/interactive-guide/api-flow/vault-payment.md

 There are following steps require to save (vault) a payment methond for the recipient.

  1. Create a Public Token
- 2. Create the Account Nonce Token
+ 2. Create the Account Nonce Token (API or Hosted)
  3. Vault the paymment method